 - 2.1.
 Contracts let under the UK Procurement Regulations may only be signed/sealed after the mandatory standstill period has elapsed without any challenge being received. - 2.2.
-Reference to signing contracts includes by electronic signature of documents where this improves the efficiency of the council and removes the requirement for hard copy printing. - 2.3.
-Contracts may only be executed by officers with delegated powers, as detailed below: - (a) Up to £250,000 shall be in writing signed by the Chief Officer; - (b) Over £250,000 but less than £1,000,000 shall be in writing and signed by the appropriate Chief Officer and the s.151 Officer or their nominee; - (c) £1,000,000 or over shall be in writing sealed by affixing the Common Seal of the Council and attested by the Director of Legal and Democratic or their nominee. - 2.4.
+Contracts may only be executed by officers with delegated powers, as detailed below: - (a) Up to £250,000 shall be in writing signed by the Chief Officer; - (b) Over £250,000 but less than £1,000,000 shall be in writing and signed by the appropriate Chief Officer and the s.151 Officer or their nominee; - (c) £1,000,000 or over shall be in writing sealed by affixing the Common Seal of the Council and attested by the Director of Legal and Democratic or their nominee. - 2.3.
 If, after acceptance of its Tender or Quotation, a Supplier fails within a reasonable period of time and without reasonable justification to sign or otherwise enter into a formal written contract, the Council shall reserve the right to withdraw the contract from the Supplier.
 This decision shall be made by the relevant Chief Officer in consultation with Legal Services.